 You have a health condition that makes it super hard to lose weight (no matter what you do).

 People assume that if we have a lot of body fat, it’s because we need to eat better and exercise more.
 These same people (probably) never heard of PCOS, PCOD, depression or cushing’s syndrome.

-We have control over our diet and lifestyle, but our genes play a role too in fat/weight loss.
+It’s not just diet and lifestyle– our genes and mental healthy play a role too in fat/weight loss.

 Intermittent Fasting might not be right for you (and that’s ok)